 - Only one forbidden substance in your blood.

-It’s a DUI case, not felony charges — you’ll go to jail only if you kill or severely injure others because of driving under influence.
-And also — if the person that gets hit by a drunk driver follows all the right steps.
-In the vast majority of other cases, the worst thing you get is a huge fine and an ignition interlock device installed in your car.
+Suppose the person who gets hit by a drunk driver follows all the proper steps.
+In the vast majority of other cases, the worst thing you get is a considerable fine and an ignition interlock device installed in your car.